CultivationSpace/donations/README.md

 # Cultivation Space Donations

-This project provides a simple web application that processes donation data from a [donations.tsv](web/donations.tsv) file and visualizes it using D3 charts to display the current status of donations.
+A simple static web application that processes donation data from a [donations.tsv](web/donations.tsv) and visualizes it using D3.js.

 ## Installation